 The mono and polyunsaturated fats found in olive oil, sunflower oil, and canola oil are great for more than just your skin, hair, and heart; they also play a role in lung health.
 In fact, olive oil may help fight the health risks associated with air pollution like increased blood pressure and impaired blood vessels—factors that can reduce your oxygen supply, make your heart pump faster and make breathing more difficult.
-(Learn the best speed when you walk or bike to breathe in less air pollution.)
 An Environmental Protection Agency study administered fish oil, olive oil, and no oil to three groups of adults; after one month, participants breathed in filtered air and polluted air for several hours.
 The olive oil trumped all by boosting the blood vessel’s response to pollutant stress and increased levels of tPA, a blood protein that dissolves clots, which can give you shortness of breath.
-(Here are 10 more reasons you have a cough that won't go away.)
 Scientists believe the oleic acid, an anti-inflammatory component found in olive oil, may be responsible.
 “Olive oil is a healthy oil that serves an antioxidant function, says Norman H. Edelman, MD, Senior Scientific Advisor for the American Lung Association.
 “It helps fight the primary effects of pollutants, which is inflammation and the bad molecules that come from inflammation, which are the oxidants.”
-Here's how to know if you're actually buying fake olive oil, which is surprisingly common.
+Here’s how to know if you’re actually buying fake olive oil, which is surprisingly common.

 The omega-3 fatty acids found in fish like salmon are an antioxidant powerhouse that helps reduce inflammation in the lungs and may also fight bacteria.
 “Inflammation is the big bad wolf in biology now,” says Dr. Edelman.
 Researchers at the University of Rochester had mice inhale an omega-3 derivative and discovered omega-3s may help reduce inflammation and fight off a common bacterial infection found in people living with lung disease.
-(Don't miss these silent signs of lung disease.)
 Scientists believe this could have promising implications in humans.
-Try these omega-3-rich foods to a live a longer, healthier life.
+Don’t miss these silent signs of lung disease.

 Seeds are a tiny but mighty tool in achieving optimal lung health.
 Pumpkin seeds, sunflower seeds, and flaxseed provide your body with a bountiful helping of magnesium, a critical mineral for people with asthma.
 Magnesium helps the muscles in your airways relax and reduces inflammation, so you can breathe nice and easy.
 (These are signs you could be deficient in magnesium.)
 Grab a handful to snack on, mix them up in your smoothie, or sprinkle them on your salad to enjoy seeds’ nutritious benefits.
 Just don’t start taking this vitamin that could raise your risk of lung cancer.